Slava-git/Flask_Api/README.md

 # Yalantis
 ## General info
 Project is used flask for creating endpoints.
-I tried to use pattern that names MVC.
+I used pattern that names MVC.
 Project is without a view 'cause it is not necessary.
 ## Technologies
 List is shown below:
 * python 3.7